 They had themselves a great feast.

-Per Capodanno abbiamo fatto una scorpacciata di pesce e frutti di mare.
+Per il mio compleanno abbiamo fatto una scorpacciata di pesce e frutti di mare.

-For New Year's we had a mountain of fish and seafood.
+We had a mountain of fish and seafood for my birthday.

-An alternative word is abbufatta, which can be turned into a verb with abbuffarsi (to binge or stuff oneself).
+An alternative word is abbuffata, which can be turned into a verb with abbuffarsi (to binge or stuff oneself).

 Non mi sorprende che tu abbia sonno dopo quell'abbuffata.